 They offer many exciting new textures, colours and flavours.
 Being so immature, the flavour is exceptionally intense.
 They are added to salads and used as edible garnishes.

 Microgreens can be grown from the seed of almost any vegetable.
 They are harvested 7-21 days after planting.
 They are sold as blends of different seeds as well as single varieties such as coriander, rocket, red chard, basil, sango and watercress.

 Crisp leaves with vibrant colouring.

 A range of varieties ensures supply all year.

-Refrigerate in plastic bags or in the crisper.
+Refrigerate in paper bags or in the crisper.
 Use within 5-6 days of purchase.